-The world famous cube-complex by Piet Blom consists of 51 cube-form private dwellings and three ‘super cubes’.
-Two of the supercubes originally housed the Rotterdam Academy of Architecture and have now been redeveloped into a hostel with 49 completely different rooms.
 The slanted faces of the cubes create unusual triangular and hexagonal floor plans.
-The complicated, disorienting geometry of the building required a new, unambiguous circulation area.
-Corridors and sky bridges connect the rooms on the higher levels to a central void.
-An ‘interior cube, an abstract representation of the surrounding cube houses, is hung in the void to mark the central core of the building.
-A new elevator runs through the interior cube, enabling the guest to experience the full dimensions of the cubes.
+In this renovation, the complicated, often disorienting geometry of the building required a new, unambiguous circulation area to ensure clear wayfinding for occupants.
+Corridors and sky bridges connect the rooms on the higher levels to a central void, while an ‘interior cube -an abstracted representation of the surrounding cube houses- sits in the void to mark the central core of the building.
+A new elevator runs through this abstracted interior cube in order to facilitate a full spatial experience of the unusual geometry of the cubes.

 NJHC beheer / Stayokay